This blog post was updated on May 27, 2022.

 Mountain West: Grand Valley, Colorado

-Just a 4-hour drive or a quick hour-long flight from hubs like Las Vegas, Denver, and Salt Lake City, you’ll find the quiet towns of Palisade, Grand Junction, and Fruita.
+Just a 4-hour drive or a quick hour-long flight from Las Vegas, Denver, and Salt Lake City, you’ll find the quiet towns of Palisade, Grand Junction, and Fruita.
 Once regarded as a quiet agricultural stretch of land, Grand Valley is quickly becoming a destination for wine-and-adventure thirsty travelers.
 In addition to its dozens of wineries, the Grand Valley area is also famous for hiking, camping, whitewater rafting, and mountain biking.
 The towns welcome a unique mix of adventurers and wine tasters, so if you need your adrenaline rush served up with a glass of wine on the side, you know where you should go next!

 West Coast: Sonoma County

 An easy hour drive north of San Francisco, Sonoma County is a more chilled-out option to its posher Napa Valley neighbor.
-But don’t let the easy-going vibe fool you: its wines still rake in awards and accolades internationally.
+But don’t let the easy-going vibe fool you.
+Its wines still rake in awards and accolades internationally.
 Spanning over more than a million acres, there are over 425 unique wineries that call the area home.
 Be prepared for a more intimate experience, where winemakers will pour you a glass of their creations, engage in unhurried conversation, and even give you recommendations of things to do around town.

 East Coast: Charlottesville, Virginia

-Founding Father Thomas Jefferson inspired the historical Monticello Wine Trail, the rest as they say, is history.
+Founding Father Thomas Jefferson inspired the historical Monticello Wine Trail.
+The rest as they say, is history.
 While Virginia’s famous son never lived to see the fruition of his vision of Virginian wineries standing shoulder to shoulder with the famous European wineries of the day, more than 200 years later, there are over 20 wineries in the area that have earned national and international awards.
 If you like to pair your wine with an interesting dose of history, then this is the place to visit!

 Northeast: Hudson River Valley